csev/sakai-scripts/README.md

 * Go to https://github.com/sakaiproject/sakai and "fork" a copy into your github account

-* Install git using the command

-        xcode-select --install

 * Set up git with the folowing commands

         git config --global user.name "John Doe"